-If your doctor thinks you're at risk, have them organise a DEXA scan to measure bone density.
+If your doctor thinks you're at risk, ask them to organise a DEXA scan to measure your bone density.

 What will my doctor ask me?